Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 Otherwise, consider relocating it into a garage or shed.

-You should also bring pet food bowls inside at night so they aren’t left out as an easy meal for wandering cats.
+You should also bring pet food bowls inside at night so that they aren’t left out as an easy meal for wandering cats.
 If you have a bird feeder, this can also attract cats.

 2. Close Off Areas That Are Used As Shelter

-Look around your home and find any areas that could be used as shelter by cats.
+Take a look around your home and find any areas that could be used as shelter by cats.
 This includes porches, raised decks, sheds, and garages.

 3. Try a Cat Repellent Spray